Vidalia Indians

-The Vidalia Indians was the final moniker of the minor league baseball teams based in Vidalia, Georgia.
+The Vidalia Indians were a minor league baseball team based in Vidalia, Georgia.
 With the exception of 1951, Vidalia teams between 1948 and 1956 played exclusively as members of the Class D level Georgia State League, winning Georgia State League championships in 1952 and 1954.
 From 1948 to 1950, Vidalia played as the "Vidalia-Lyons Twins," in partnership with neighboring Lyons, Georgia.
 The "Indians" nickname was adopted as Vidalia served as a minor league affiliate of the Cleveland Indians from 1952 to 1956.
 Vidalia hosted home games in all minor league seasons at Vidalia Municipal Stadium.

 History

 Minor league baseball in Vidalia, began in 1948 when the Vidalia–Lyons Twins were formed, in partnership with neighboring Lyons, Georgia.
 The Twins played in the newly reformed six–team Class D level Georgia State League from 1948 to 1950.
 The team was named the "Twins" because of the close proximity and partnership of Vidalia and Lyons.
-The Vidalia–Lyons Twins advanced to the Georgia State League Finals in 1949.

 The Twins finished the 1948 regular season with a 54–66 record, placing fifth.
-The 1949 Twins finished in fourth place with a 72–65 record.
+The 1949 Twins finished in fourth place with a 72–65 record and advanced to the Georgia State League Finals in the playoffs.
 In 1950, the Twins had a 56–83 record, placing seventh in the final standings.

 After not fielding a team in 1951, the Vidalia Indians rejoined the 1952 Class D Georgia State League as an affiliate of the Cleveland Indians.
 Today, the local Vidalia High School sports teams are known as the "Indians."

 The Vidalia Indians captured the 1952 Georgia State League championship.
-Vidalia finished 66–58, placing 3rd in the 1952 regular season under manager Frank "Bull" Hamons, finishing 9.0 games behind the 1st place Eastman Dodgers.
+Vidalia finished the regular season with a record of 66–58, placing third in the 1952 regular season.
+Playing under manager Frank "Bull" Hamons, Vidalia finished 9.0 games behind the first place Eastman Dodgers.
 After beating the Hazlehurst-Baxley Cardinals four games to two, the Vidalia Indians defeated the Douglas Trojans four games to two in the league finals to win the championship.
 The 1952 season attendance for Vidalia was 37,485, an average of 605 per home game.

 In the 1953 season, the Indians finished last in the Georgia State League.
 Placing eighth in the eight–the team league, the Indians had a 41–82 record under managers Frank Hamons, Jake Daniel and Don Cross.
 The Indians finished 42.0 games behind first place Baxley-Hazlehurst Red Sox in the regular season standings.